Matheus-Lisa/STOCKE-YOUR-FINANCES/README.md

 GPT Roadmap (Changes might be applied in the course of the development)

+Stock Portfolio Manager:

--> Full Stack: Front-end with React, back-end using Flask, and a database such as MySQL.
+->Full Stack: Front-end with React, back-end using Flask, and a database such as MySQL.

--> Cloud Integration: Host on AWS or Google Cloud.
+->Cloud Integration: Host on AWS or Google Cloud.
 Utilize cloud-based data storage for historical stock data.

--> API Integration: Integrate with financial APIs to fetch real-time stock prices, news, and historical data.
+->API Integration: Integrate with financial APIs to fetch real-time stock prices, news, and historical data.

--> Monetization: Charge users for advanced portfolio analytics and insights.
+->Monetization: Charge users for advanced portfolio analytics and insights.
 Implement a freemium model.

 Here's a road map that outlines the phases from the initial planning to the final deployment and maintenance of a Stock Portfolio Manager web app: